djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 ### What is covariance calculating?

-Covariance measures how strongly two values tend to move together relative to their mean.
+Covariance measures how two values vary together relative to their mean.

-A positive covariance means that when one location is above the mean, the other location also tends to be above the mean.
+Positive covariance means that when one location is above the mean, the other also tends to be above the mean.

 A typical spatial covariance function decreases with distance.